Examples Of Various Ways To Invite People To Hang Out

 Immediate / spontaneous

-This is when you're asking them to do something with you right now, or fairly soon.
-It can feel a little less nerve racking to invite someone out this way.
-When you suggest something spontaneously you can't always expect the other person will be available to go, so it doesn't sting as much if they say no. You can also save face because you can play the whole thing off like it was some idea that just popped into your head, rather than that you've been planning for two weeks to ask the person to hang out, and you ever so hope they like you.
+This is when you ask them to do something with you right now, or fairly soon.
+It can feel a little less nerve-racking to invite someone out this way.
+When you suggest something spontaneously you can't always expect they'll be available to go, so it doesn't sting as much if they say no. You can also save face because you can play the whole thing off like it was some idea that just popped into your head, rather than that you've been planning for two weeks to ask them to hang out, and you ever so hope they like you.

 - "My phone's been acting weird all day.
 I gotta go to the mall to see if they can fix it.
 Want to keep me company?"